UAMS-DBMI/MIREOT-plugin/README.md

 2. Change into the MIREOT-plugin directory.

 3. Type `mvn clean package`.
-On build completion, the "target" directory will contain a protege.plugin.examples-${version}.jar file.
+On build completion, the "target" directory will contain a protege.plugin.mireot-${version}.jar file.

 4. Copy the JAR file from the target directory to the "plugins" subdirectory of your Protege distribution.